Join our network. Make change happen.

 Motivating stakeholders to deliver change: Tokyo's Cap-and-Trade Program

 In April 2010 the Tokyo Metropolitan Government launched the Tokyo Cap-and-Trade Program to reduce energy consumption-related CO2 emissions at the city level.
-This is the world's first cap-and-trade programme to cover buildings in the commercial, industrial and public sectors.
+This is the world's first cap-and-trade programme to

 Policy Group(s):